Kevin Stevens: Post-NHL

 In 2011, Stevens left the Pittsburgh Penguins organization as a pro scout to spend more time with his family.
 He coached youth hockey including a traveling team in the Boston area.
 In June 2015, his son, Luke Stevens, was drafted by the Carolina Hurricanes 5th round, 126th overall pick.
 Luke played four years of college hockey at Yale University, but was ultimately not offered a contract by the Hurricanes, and signed a minor league contract with the Wilkes-Barre/Scranton Penguins of the AHL in August 2020.

 In May 2016, Stevens and a co-defendant were charged with conspiracy and possession with intent to distribute oxycodone.
 In May 2017, Stevens entered a guilty plea in a Boston federal court and was sentenced to probation, community service and a $10,000 fine.
-Stevens admitted to being addicted to prescription drugs since May 1993 when he sustained injuries during a game - an addiction that destroyed his marriage and his post-playing career in hockey.
+Stevens admitted to being addicted to prescription drugs since his injury in the 1993 playoffs, an addiction that destroyed his marriage and his post-playing career in hockey.
+He later revealed he had begun using drugs recreationally earlier, and recovering from the hit caused it to escalate to a full-blown addiction.

 On January 13, 2018, Stevens' recovery from addiction and his subsequent community service was presented in a 30-minute documentary entitled "Shattered" which aired on Sportsnet, a Canadian sports channel.
 Stevens and his sister Kelli Wilson co-founded the Power Forward foundation to combat addiction through education, de-stigmatizing, and recovery programs.
 It has supported efforts to use therapy dogs in sober homes through a project called D.O.E.R.
 (Dog Ownership Enhancing Recovery).

 On September 5, 2024, Stevens was announced alongside Matt Cullen, Brianna Decker, Frederic McLaughlin, and the 2002 USA Paralympics Sled Hockey Team to be enshrined into the United States Hockey Hall of Fame as the Class of 2024 on December 4.